HLCaptain/jay-android/README.md

 ## Few tips for security

-- Never add `google-services.json` and `«USER_HOME»/.gradle/gradle.properties` into your forked repository.
+- Never add `google-services.json`, `«USER_HOME»/.gradle/gradle.properties` and `local.properties` into your forked repository.
-- I would recommend keeping your `string.xml` file squeaky clean 🧹🧽🧼 (don't place any keys, either public or private or confidential information there), use Firebase's [Remote Config] service or place keys in `local.properties`.
+- I would recommend keeping your `strings.xml` file squeaky clean 🧹🧽🧼 (don't place any keys, either public or private or confidential information there), use Firebase's [Remote Config] service or place keys in `local.properties`.

 ## License